-Individuals working with agricultural products can find information specific to their industry including WorkSafe BC requirements for handling pesticides.
+Individuals working with agricultural products can find information specific to their industry including WorkSafe BC requirements for handling pesticides:

-This guide minimizes risk of pesticide spray drift onto school grounds that are in proximity to agricultural activities.
+This guide minimizes risk of pesticide spray drift onto school grounds that are in proximity to agricultural activities:

-- Pesticide Drift Management guide (PDF, 4.3MB)
+- Pesticide Drift Management Guide (PDF, 4.3MB)

-- Pesticide Drift Management guide - Punjabi (PDF, 1.8MB)
+- Pesticide Drift Management Guide (Punjabi) (PDF, 1.8MB)

 Rodenticides (rodent poisons) can pose a serious risk to humans, pets and wildlife when not disposed of properly.

 The damage from pests can stunt plant growth and decrease the yield and quality of the final product.

-To ensure that fumigations are performed safely, according to pesticide labels and current standards, there are now conditions on fumigation certificates and user licences.
+To ensure that fumigations are performed safely according to pesticide labels and current standards, there are now conditions on fumigation certificates and user licences:

 Record a fumigation management plan for each type of fumigation performed at each site in each separate facility.

-For pest managers working in the landscape sector.
+For pest managers working in the landscape sector:

 Noxious weed and vegetation management

-For pest managers working in the structural sector.
+For pest managers working in the structural sector:

 - Structural Sector Review Paper (PDF, 678KB)